NicoVIII/url-rotation-browser-extension/README.md

 ![Last commit](https://img.shields.io/github/last-commit/NicoVIII/url-rotation-browser-extension?style=flat-square)

 This is a browser extension in development which can be used for screens which should show different urls.
-It is made for Firefox but will be made compatible with Chrome, if its ready.
+It is made for Firefox but is theoretically compatible with Chrome.

 It is inspired by [Tab Rotate for Chrome](https://github.com/KevinSheedy/chrome-tab-rotate).

 ## Download

 * [Url Rotation (Firefox Add-Ons)](https://addons.mozilla.org/de/firefox/addon/url-rotation/)
-* _Still working on Chrome Support!_
+* _The extension itself is **Chrome-ready**, but to register an account to publish it, you have to pay money Therefore I will not do that without a good reason._

 ## Usage